jan-tee/terraform-proxmox-k3s/example/README.md

 your cluster.
 Like with all Terraform projects, make sure you keep this permanently.

+1. Copy `terraform.vars.sample` to `terraform.vars`.
+Edit it to reflect your desired settings
 1. Copy your public key to the `authorized_keys` variable in `terraform.tfvars`.
    In most cases, you should be able to get this key by running `cat ~/.ssh/id_rsa.pub`.
-2. Make sure SSH agent is running so that the key can be used to authenticate to your VMs.
+1. Make sure SSH agent is running so that the key can be used to authenticate to your VMs.
 It _may_ be a good idea, if you are runnig this on a permanent "admin" VM, to add this to your `~/.profile` as well:
    ```bash
    eval `ssh-agent`
    ssh-add ~/.ssh/id_rsa
    ```
-2. Find your Proxmox API URL.
+1. Find your Proxmox API URL.
 It should look something like `https://192.168.0.25:8006/api2/json`.
 Once you found it, set the values to the env vars: `PM_API_URL`, `PM_API_TOKEN_ID` and `PM_API_TOKEN_SECRET`.
     It might be a good idea to put this in your shell's `.profile`, too.
-3. Run `terraform init`
+1. Run `terraform init`
    This will download the required dependencies, such as this module.
-5. Run `terraform plan`
+1. Run `terraform plan`
-6. Review the plan.
+1. Review the plan.
 Make sure it is doing what you expect!
 The defaults in the example might be too large, and you might want to adjust IP addresses. _Now_ is the time to adjust `terraform.tfvars` to accomodate any changes you want to make.
-6. Run `terraform apply`.
+1. Run `terraform apply`.
    If all is as expected, then enter `yes` in the prompt and wait for your cluster to spin up.
-7. If all went well, you can run `./config.sh <cluster name> <user name>` and it will output the `kubectl` commands you can use to create the context to connect to this cluster on any platform that runs `kubectl`.
+1. If all went well, you can run `./config.sh <cluster name> <user name>` and it will output the `kubectl` commands you can use to create the context to connect to this cluster on any platform that runs `kubectl`.